 - It creates a huge leveraged network for investors in the entire market.
 Enhances the value of money.

 Disadvantages of Trading in Options

 - If the market moves in the opposite direction to view, losses can be huge.

-- Creates a bubble in the financial market, if not controlled can burst the economy.
+- Creates a bubble in the financial market.
+If not controlled, it can burst the economy.